-Insight days: structured work experience for first years
+Insight days: structured work experience for first-year students

 Firms use different terminology for their first-year programmes.
 For example, we’ve come across insight days, insight programmes, first-year vacation schemes, insight workshops, first-year workshops and springboard schemes among our TARGETjobs Law Vacation Scheme and Mini-pupillage advertisers but they all have the same aim – to provide a taste of life as a solicitor and help first years to go on to make strong applications for firms’ vacation schemes and training contracts.